WebexCC-SA/LAB-2352/docs/Labguide/Lab7.md

 This lab is designed to give you a **basic understanding** of the new experience and all you to **experience it first-hand**.
 You will be using a working prototype to complete the steps in this lab.

-## 7.2: Prototype: What to expect and what’s new
+## 7.2: What to expect and what’s new

 **Reduced user error:**